cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/transferring-data-from-biom-into-microbiomestat.md

 description: Guide to importing data in BIOM format into MicrobiomeStat's structure.
 ---

-# Transferring Data from BIOM into MicrobiomeStat
+# Importing Data from BIOM into MicrobiomeStat

-## Importing BIOM Data to MicrobiomeStat

 Follow the instructions below to convert your BIOM data into a format suitable for MicrobiomeStat.